Personalized Dialogue Generation with Persona-Adaptive Attention: Experiments

 \subsection{Implementation Details}

 For the encoders, their weights are randomly initialized, and both of them consist of 4 transformer encoder layers with 4 attention heads and a hidden size of 768.
-The decoder is initialized from a publicly available 12-layered GPT2-SMALL model with 12 attention heads and 768 hidden sizes.\footnote{\url{https://huggingface.co/gpt2}} We reuse the GPT2's vocabulary, which contains 50,257 unique tokens.
+The decoder is initialized from a publicly available 12-layered GPT2-SMALL model with 12 attention heads and 768 hidden sizes.\footnote{\url{https://huggingface.co/gpt2}} We reuse GPT2's vocabulary, which contains 50,257 unique tokens.
 We employ the Adam optimizer ~\cite{adam} with a learning rate of $8\times 10^{-6}$.
 The weight decay, $\beta_1$, and $\beta_2$ for the Adam optimizer are set to 0, 0.9, and 0.999, respectively.
 The training lasted for 30 epochs with 131,438 samples per epoch.
 Since ConvAI2 only contains training and validation splits, we choose the best model by the validation perplexity.
 We trained on one Nvidia RTX8000 with a batch size of 32.
-We applied gradient clip with the norm value of 0.1.
-We will make our code publicly available for reproducing the results.\footnote{URL will appear here.}
+We applied the gradient clip with the norm value of 0.1.
+We compute BLEU using sacrebleu. \footnote{https://github.com/mjpost/sacrebleu} Our code is publicly available for reproducing the results.\footnote{https://github.com/hqsiswiliam/persona-adaptive-attention}